alsm6169/docker-learn/docker002/Readme.md

 from the command line into file
 ```
 ## Summary
-What happened here is:
+What we learned here is:
-- we created a new docker image with python installed (we could have installed additional libaries like pandas etc.)
+- How to create new docker image with python libary as well as our echo application
-- now we *run this image to run our python program to save the results locally*
+- How to run this image and display results on console as well as save the results locally using docker volumes